Holy Child High School, Ghana: NUHOPSA's Legacy

-In celebration of the 70th anniversary of the great school in 2016, NUHOPSA provided the school with a Sports Complex as a Legacy Project.
+In celebration of the 70th anniversary of the school in 2016, NUHOPSA provided the school with a Sports Complex as a Legacy Project.

 The estimated GH¢127,000 project comprises two multipurpose courts (for netball, basketball, badminton, volleyball and tennis), athletics oval, a building to accommodate changing rooms and sports manager's office, and spectator stands.
 The complex is to be sited at the existing sports field at the bottom of the hill.

 1994/1996 Year Group Legacy

-As a tradition in Holy Child School, each alumni year group, on its 25th Anniversary, spearheads a legacy project intended to modernize and address a critical need that will benefit current and future students, and faculty alike to raise the standards of the school.
+As a tradition in Holy Child School, each alumni year group, on its 25th anniversary, spearheads a legacy project intended to modernize and address a critical need that will benefit current and future students, and faculty alike to raise the standards of the school.
 It is for this reason that the HOPSA 94/96, decided to provide the School with a Solar-Powered Electrification System for the Entire Classroom and Administration Blocks.The total cost of the Sustainable Energy Project was approximately Five Hundred and Fifty Thousand Ghana Cedis (GHC550,000).
 Members of the 1994/1996 year group made some contributions with support from benevolent institutions.
 The project was successfully commissioned in March 2019 during the School's 73rd Anniversary celebrations.